shivalkarrahul/demo-three-tier-app-on-aws/README.md

 - [Part 10: Connect From Bastion Host to Private Instance](#part-10-connect-from-bastion-host-to-private-instance)

 ---

 ## Part 1: Network Setup

+In this section, we set up the **foundation of the three-tier architecture** on AWS:

+* **VPC:** Isolated network for your application.
+* **Subnets:** Separate public subnets for Load Balancers and NAT, and private subnets for app and database layers.
+* **Internet Gateway & NAT Gateways:** Enable internet access for public and private resources.
+* **Route Tables:** Proper routing for public and private subnets to ensure secure and controlled traffic flow.

+By completing this step, your AWS environment will be ready to deploy the application and database layers securely.

+---

 ### 1. Create a VPC
 1. Go to **AWS Console → VPC Dashboard**.